spiceai/spice.js/test/apps/vercel-nextjs/README.md

 vercel
 ```

-2. Set the `SPICE_API_KEY` environment variable in your Vercel project settings
+2. Set the `SPICEAI_API_KEY` environment variable in your Vercel project settings

 3. Test the endpoint: